HelpGiveThanks/HGTconfiguration/README.md

 1. Click on HGTtemplate.zip to select it.
 1. Click the 'Extract' button to unzip it.
 1. You can now delete the zip file to reduce clutter in your File Manager.
-1. Select your pm folder and compress it (click the 'Compress' button and then the 'Compress File(s)' button).
+1. Select your /pm/ folder by clicking on it, and compress it by clicking the 'Compress' button and then the 'Compress File(s)' button in the popup window that opens.
-2. Download the resulting zip file to a safe place on your computer as a backup (select the file and click the 'Download' button).
+2. Click on the resulting pm.zip file to select it, and then download it to a safe place on your computer as a backup by clicking the 'Download' button in the top menu bar.

 #####C. TGB Drop-in replacement and icon upload